mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

 <img src="{{BASE_PATH}}/images/timings_sjoin.png">

-Fortunately, we can improve upon this both by accelerating GeoPandas with Cython, and then by parallelizing it with Dask.

 Cythonizing GeoPandas
 ---------------------

-Currently the slowdown in GeoPandas is because we iterate over every Shapely object in Python, rather than calling the underlying C library GEOS directly.
+Fortunately, we've rewritten GeoPandas with Cython to directly loop over the underlying GEOS pointers.
+This provides a 10-100x speedup depending on the operation.

 So instead of using a Pandas `object`-dtype column that *holds shapely objects* like the following image: